 Loading and Unloading Procedures

-Accidents don’t always happen on the road, with the loading and unloading of dry bulk tankers requiring careful consideration and caution.
+Accidents don’t always happen on the road, as safe loading and unloading of dry bulk tankers is crucial.

 Failure to follow the correct procedures can result in accidents such as spills, leaks, and, in some serious cases, explosions.
 To prevent or reduce the likelihood of these incidents, operators must ensure that the right equipment is used and that the appropriate safety procedures are followed.